addtheletters/WM-SoftwareDev/readme.md

 # Software Development Course Projects
 These are projects completed for the Software Development course.
+These assignments were handed out as existing codebases that we were tasked with completing or extending.

+There is some messy code and bizzare inconsistencies that I'd have loved to avoid if I were writing everything from scratch.
+Ah well. ʕノ•ᴥ•ʔノ ︵ ┻━┻

+Each project features the actual source as well as fairly high-coverage unit testing for additions to the existing codebase.
+Also included in this repo is SVN data.
+During the course's progress, SVN was used for version control and project submission for grading.

 ## SlidingPuzzle
 Java app.
 Name is fairly self-explanatory.
 Interesting algorithms implemented there include BFS for dragging tiles around and A* / A-Star pathfinding to try and find good solutions.